Untangling Magellanic Streams: Results

-We now return to the question of potential cross-contamination with the population of H3 stars identified as Sgr members (i.e. those with Sgr\_FLAG = 1).
-We noted in \S\ref{sec:data} that 5 members of the \citetalias{zar20} sample are now labeled as Sgr members in the H3 catalog and so rejected from our current analysis.
+We now return to the question of potential contamination by the Sgr stream.
+Although the stream crosses our population in projection, in Figure \ref{fig:sgr} we show that the Sgr stream stars in H3 \citep[Sgr\_FLAG=1;][]{johnson} are clearly separate from our population in parameter space.
+The exception are a few stars from the kinematically hot halo population of Sgr \citep{johnson}.
+We noted in \S\ref{sec:data} that 5 members of the \citetalias{zh3} sample are now labeled as Sgr members in the H3 catalog and so rejected from our current analysis.
 If we redo our selection using only labeled Sgr members in H3 we find 6 stars, in other words only one additional star.
 This set of six is a much more heterogeneous population of stars than our sample.
-Three of these are well outside the color-magnitude bounds we used for the {\sl Gaia}-selected stars, the stars do not track the H{ I} spur, they have a wide range in [Fe/H] (from $\sim -2.4$ to $-$1.0), and all but one lie outside the proper motion bounds set in Figure \ref{fig:final_cuts}.
+Three of these are well outside the color-magnitude bounds we used for the {\sl Gaia}-selected stars, the stars do not track the H{ \ I} spur, they have a wide range in [Fe/H] (from $\sim -2.4$ to $-$1.0), and all but one lie outside the proper motion bounds set in Figure \ref{fig:final_cuts}.
 We conclude that Sgr stars, at least those similar to those identified as such in H3, are not the bulk of our sample and that we have not missed a large number of stream stars due to an incorrect classification as Sgr stars.
+Likewise, in reference to possible unknown halo stellar overdensities that might contaminate our results, we note that the H3-selected stars are not only well localized on the sky, they align with the MS H{ \ I}, and perhaps most unlike a putative halo overdensity, have a low internal velocity dispersion, 14 km sec$^{-1}$, and an extreme negative radial velocity, $\sim -200$ km sec$^{-1}$.
+It is critical to confirm a similar velocity and low velocity dispersion for the {\sl Gaia}-selected stars.